KnowFlow/KnowFlow_AWM/README.md

 ## License

-All KnowFlow related materials are released under the [https://creativecommons.org/licenses/by-nc-sa/4.0/][25]
+All KnowFlow related materials are released under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)] [25]